Using Microsoft Defender for Cloud Apps controls in Power BI

 First, create a new session policy.
 In the Defender for Cloud Apps portal, select Policies on the navigation pane.
-Then on the policies page, click Create policy and choose Session policy.
+Then on the policies page, select Create policy and choose Session policy.

 In the window that appears, create the session policy.
 The numbered steps describe settings for the following image.

-For the Policy name box, provide a relevant name for your session policy.
+For Policy name, provide a relevant name for your session policy.

 For Session control type, select Control file download (with inspection) (for DLP).

-When you scroll down you see more options.
-The following image shows those options, with additional examples.
+More options appear when you scroll down.
+The following image shows those options, with other examples.